-As noted, certain outcomes are likely to be alternative ways of measuring the same construct.
-In the WSIPP benefit-cost model, we have identified the following types of outcomes that are alternative ways of measuring the same construct.
+As noted, certain outcomes will likely be alternative ways of measuring the same construct.
+In the WSIPP benefit-cost model, we have identified the following outcomes that are alternative ways of measuring the same construct.
 For a complete listing of all outcomes monetized in the WSIPP benefit-cost model and the underlying construct they reflect, see Exhibit 5.2.1.

-- For outcomes associated with labor market earnings, we assume that the labor market gains from 1) increases in academic achievement, 2) increases in academic attainment, 3) decreases in substance abuse, 4) decreases in mental health conditions, 5) decreases in health conditions, and 6) reductions in child abuse and neglect reflect different measures of the same underlying construct that affects labor market performance. - For outcomes that change the probability of mortality, we assume that changes in mortality from 1) decreases in substance abuse, 2) decreases in mental health conditions, 3) increases in infant health, 4) decreases in health conditions, 5) decreases in the likelihood of falling, and 6) reductions in child abuse and neglect all reflect different ways of approximating the same construct. - For health care outcomes, we assume that health care costs stemming from changes in 1) high school graduation, 2) substance abuse, 3) mental health conditions, 4) health conditions, 5) fall, 6) birth outcomes, and 7) utilization of specific health care services all reflect different measures of the same underlying construct that affect health care costs. - For outcomes that affect the amount of time spent in higher education, we assume that changes in costs from 1) the likelihood of graduating high school, 2) the likelihood of graduating from 2-year or 4-year college programs, and 3) persisting in higher education programs reflect different measures of the same construct that affects participation in higher education. - For outcomes that affect property loss, we consider that lost property resulting from either alcohol use disorder or problem alcohol use both reflect the same construct. - Finally, there are a number of outcomes that stand alone, i.e., the WSIPP model only has one outcome that measures each construct: - Crime - K-12 grade repetition - K-12 special education - Cash assistance - Food assistance
+- For outcomes associated with labor market earnings, we assume that the labor market gains from 1) increases in academic achievement, 2) increases in academic attainment, 3) decreases in substance abuse, 4) decreases in mental health conditions, 5) decreases in health conditions, and 6) reductions in child abuse and neglect reflect different measures of the same underlying construct that affects labor market performance. - For outcomes that change the probability of mortality, we assume that changes in mortality from 1) decreases in substance abuse, 2) decreases in mental health conditions, 3) increases in infant health, 4) decreases in health conditions, 5) decreases in the likelihood of falling, and 6) reductions in child abuse and neglect all reflect different ways of approximating the same construct. - For healthcare outcomes, we assume that healthcare costs stemming from changes in 1) high school graduation, 2) substance abuse, 3) mental health conditions, 4) health conditions, 5) fall, 6) birth outcomes, and 7) utilization of specific healthcare services all reflect different measures of the same underlying construct that affect healthcare costs. - For outcomes that affect the amount of time spent in higher education, we assume that changes in costs from 1) the likelihood of graduating high school, 2) the likelihood of graduating from 2-year or 4-year college programs, and 3) persisting in higher education programs reflect different measures of the same construct that affects participation in higher education. - For outcomes that affect property loss, we consider that lost property resulting from either alcohol use disorder or problem alcohol use both reflect the same construct. - Finally, some outcomes stand alone, i.e., the WSIPP model only has one outcome that measures each construct: - Crime - K-12 grade repetition - K-12 special education - Cash assistance - Food assistance

-Exhibit 5.2.1 Construct and Outcome Relationship
+Exhibit 5.2.1Construct and Outcome Relationship